 Once the your roast veg is ready mix together in a bowl with the paprika, coriander, toasted pumpkin seeds and salt and pepper.

 To make the almond chile morita salsa.

-Finely chop or briefly blitz the peanuts in a food processor.
+Finely chop or briefly blitz the almonds in a food processor, so they are roughly chopped.
 In a small pan add your chiles and olive oil, reserving 50ml of the oil.
 Gently heat until you begin to see bubbles appear in the pan.
 Turn off and let sit for 15 minutes.
-In a separate pan, cook your onion in the remaining oil on a low heat until they become soft and begin to caramalise, add the garlic and cook for another couple of minutes.
+In a separate pan, cook your onion in the remaining oil on a low heat until they become soft and begin to caramelise, add the garlic and cook for another couple of minutes.

-Blitz everything except the peanuts in a high speed blender.
-Transfer to a jar or bowl and stir in the peanuts, season with a pinch of salt.
+Blitz everything except the almonds in a high speed blender.
+Transfer to a jar or bowl and stir in the nuts, season with a pinch of salt.